Post updated on

 - Some pretty bad reviews online

 That brings us to the end of our AfterDrink review.
-It’s without a doubt a decent hangover preventer.
+It is a decent hangover preventer but it’s certainly not the best.

-It ticks some of the boxes when it comes to what we look for in a hangover supplement.
+It ticks a couple of boxes when it comes to what we look for in a hangover supplement.

 There are no hidden additives or proprietary blends which is rare to see nowadays.